The Cosmopolitan Attitude of Ahimsa

 Assimilation?

-However, despite the openness that is vital to the cosmopolitan stance, it should not be confused with assimilation at any cost.
+However, despite the openness, vital to the cosmopolitan stance, it should not be confused with assimilation at any cost.
 Indeed, there is a difference between the over-adaptation that arises from the fear of being noticed as a stranger and the cosmopolitan openness to new ways of living.
 Cosmopolitans can therefore at the same time value their culture of origin and show an open attitude toward other cultures.
-Therefore, cosmopolitans who live abroad do not see any contradiction in practicing rituals of their tradition, while in other areas they naturally adopt the way of life of their new home country.
+Cosmopolitans who live abroad do not see any contradiction in practicing rituals of their tradition, while in other areas they naturally adopt the way of living of their new home country.

 The often painful state of being caught between two stools can, over the years, liberate cosmopolitan emigrants from the restrictions imposed by their culture of origin.
-In addition, through the cultural fusion that takes place in their worldview, people living abroad can find creative and unique interpretations of both cultures.
+In addition, through the cultural fusion of their worldview, people living abroad can find creative and unique interpretations of both cultures.

 Ambivalence